-26 Mar Fourth Sunday of Lent, Laetare Sunday
+26 Mar Fourth Sunday in Lent, Laetare Sunday

 Adapted from The Liturgical Year by Abbot Gueranger